Learn more about Kentucky’s history and geography with this fun and engaging list of Kentucky unit study resources for elementary and middle grades.

 Kentucky Unit Study Resources

-In addition to the State Studies Pack I’m sharing below, you may also want to check out this amazing set of USA State Studies Notebooking Pages and The Big Kentucky Activity Book which is available on Amazon.
+In addition to the State Studies Pack I’m sharing below, you may also want to check out The Big Kentucky Activity Book which is available on Amazon.

 Kentucky became a state in 1792 becoming the fifteenth state and the first state west of the Appalachian Mountains.